 top of page

-I love life drawing, sketching in oil or ink to build up a vocabulary of the body.
-As well as experimental printmaking approaches (e.g. in moving image), I wipe, scratch, scour, burnish, dab and splatter in monoprint and etching, producing images of the body that shout that they've been produced by a human. â€‹â€‹â€‹â€‹â€‹â€‹
+My painting and printmaking is about people and their dialogues, characters in the stage of life, real and imagined.
+I want to examine the flesh, bone and blood that constitutes the human form, and the complex relationships and narratives they manifest.
+I adore life drawing, sketching in oil or ink to build up a vocabulary of the body.
+As well as experimental printmaking approaches (e.g. in moving image), I wipe, scratch, scour, burnish, dab and splatter in monoprint and etching, producing images of the body that shout that they've been produced by a human.
+My CV is available here.

 For more details for recent and upcoming work and exhibitions - see my blog, my recent work page or my instagram